HIPERFIT/hiperfit.github.com/_posts/2012-02-03-hiperfit-seminar-in-february-postponed.md

 seminar by one week.

-The seminar will be held on **Tuesday, February 10, 3pm** (moved by one week) in Mødelokale A/B at DIKU.
+The seminar will be held on **Tuesday, February 10, 3pm** (moved by one week) in MÃ¸delokale A/B at DIKU.
 It features two talks by faculty members:

 - Marcos Vaz Salles: _Making Time-stepped Applications Tick in the Cloud_